 Doctrine: Patterns for building resilient, federated systems

 This page is the table of contents for all doctrine guides and annexes.
 This page collects the principles and patterns I keep coming back to when I design or repair complex systems.
+Doctrine, in this archive, means field-tested operating patterns.
+It does not mean final truth.

 It’s written for people who work in high-tempo environments, manage portfolios, or carry the weight of decisions that cannot fail quietly.